mahdicharif/ADM---First-Homework-CHARIF-Mahdi/README.md

 # ADM - First Homework CHARIF Mahdi
- This repository contains all the folders and files of the first homework
+ This repository contains all the folders and files of the first homework.
+I have completed all the challenges and exercises (all of the 1985 points).

 Alongside this readme file, I have attached the following documents :